Skip to main content

 • Requires refrigeration after opening

 BAC water is the standard choice for peptide reconstitution.
-Since most peptide vials are used over days or weeks (drawing one dose at a time), the preservative keeps the solution safe between uses.
+Because most peptide vials are used over days or weeks, with one dose drawn at a time, the preservative keeps the solution safe between uses.

 Sterile Water for Injection

 Sterile water for injection (SWFI) is purified water that has been sterilized and contains no additives.
-It is free of preservatives, antimicrobial agents, and buffers.
+It is free of preservatives, antimicrobial agents, and buffers (Sterile Water for Injection, USP, DailyMed/FDA).

-Once you puncture a sterile water vial, bacteria from the needle (even a clean one) can enter.
-Without preservative, those bacteria multiply freely.
-The solution can become contaminated within hours.
+Once a sterile water vial is punctured, bacteria from the needle, even a clean one, can enter.
+Without preservative, those bacteria multiply freely, and the solution can become contaminated within hours.

 When to Use Which